Maintaining your skin’s health requires a partnership between you and your dermatologist. An early and accurate diagnosis makes all the difference.

 Benign Skin Growths

 Benign, yet unwanted, skin growths—like warts, cysts and skin tags—are common.
 Still, they can cause a bit of anxiety if you don’t know what it is.
 They can also become inflamed, itchy or painful.
-We encourage you to make an appointment with Dr. Cohen.
-He’ll examine the area and, if needed, remove it.
+We encourage you to make an appointment with one of our doctors.
+They will examine the area and, if needed, remove it.

-He’ll also carefully explain your options.
+They will also carefully explain your options.
 Removal and treatment include procedures such as cryotherapy, excision, topical medication and incision/drainage.
-Dr. Cohen and the staff at Hendersonville Dermatology have experience in the latest treatments.
+Dr. Selph, and the staff at Hendersonville Dermatology have experience in the latest treatments.
 The types of benign skin growths and lesions that we commonly diagnose and treat/remove include:

 - Warts (verruca)